brillout/wildcard-api/docs/blog/rest-rpc.md

 ##### Custom JSON endpoints

-With *custom JSON endpoints* we denote the practice of creating and modifying server routes as the need arises &mdash; in an ad-hoc fashion.
+With *custom JSON endpoints* we denote the practice of creating new server routes and modifying old ones in an ad-hoc fashion, as the need arises.
-Usually,
-JSON is used to serialize the data and
+Usually, JSON is used to serialize.
-HTTP to transport it.

 <details>
 <summary>